 Your elopement dress will totally affect how you feel on your elopement day, so it’s important to choose the right dress that will be perfect for you – we want you to look + feel just **chef’s kiss** on this huge, special day.

 In this blog post, I’m going to guide you through five important things to consider when choosing your elopement dress.
 Then I’m going to give you a ton of ideas of where to look for your elopement dress, depending on what kinda style you’re aimin’ for!
+Here are 5 things to consider when choosing your elopement dress:

 1. Size + fit